-Financing activities involve long-term liabilities and stockholders' (or owner's) equity.
+Financing activities involve long-term liabilities, stockholders' equity (or owner's equity) , and changes to short-term borrowings.
 Financing activities are reported in its own section of the financial statement known as the statement of cash flows (SCF) or cash flow statement.

 Examples of financing activities that involve long-term liabilities include the issuance or redemption of bonds.
 An increase in bonds payable is reported as a positive amount in the financing activities section of the SCF.
 The positive amount signifies a source of cash, or that cash was provided by issuing additional bonds.
 A decrease in bonds payable will be reported as a negative amount in the financing activities section of the cash flow statement.
 A negative amount connotes that cash was used to repurchase or redeem the corporation's bonds.